-Our ancient literature and mythological books are full of stories – citing friendship, faith, dutifulness, leadership, dedication, compassion etc. Like always, I get ideas – relating their perspective to our jet age life, where I deal with people at various levels in different organisations.
-Being a L&D professional I have been working on bringing change to organisations and wondered if I could really link the very phrase‘Har Har Mahadev’.
+Our ancient literature and mythological books are full of stories – citing friendship, faith, dutifulness, leadership, dedication, compassion etc. Like always, I get ideas – relating their perspective to our jet age life, where I deal with people at various levels in different organizations.
+Being a L&D professional I have been working on bringing change to organizations and wondered if I could really link the very phrase‘Har Har Mahadev’.

 We all have heard this phrase several times in temples, in recitals and in prayers.
 The perspective clicked to me while reading about the Dharamyudha in which Lord Shiva, the Mahadev as explained by Amish in his book, coined the phrase to empower his team of warriors.

 I learned a new perspective of people management and people empowerment while reading this particular part in the story.
 It is the battle field and the entire team is ready to work for the betterment of their reign and its people.
 The weak, the strong, the proven and the laggards – all want to contribute and excel.